cobelu/cobelu.github.io/_posts/2023-02-16-Scala-syntax-pitfall.md

 }
 ```

-This block returns `(1, 2)`, but the reesult is not stored into anything!
+This block returns `(1, 2)`, but the result is not stored into anything!
 If we write a `return`, we will anger the Scala compiler, which does not want us to ever call `return` and will give us a compiler warning!
 If we had simply used the `return` keyword, we would get what we intended: `(1, 2)`.